-A player scheduled a date with a chick, then felt ill so he cancelled, then felt better and attempted to un-cancel (or reschedule, I guess) the date.
+A player scheduled a date with a chick, but then the player felt ill, so he cancelled… but then the player felt better and attempted to un-cancel (or reschedule, I guess) the date.
 The chick said she’s not free anymore and that she thinks he had other plans, and the other plans got cancelled.
 She “doesn’t believe in miracles.”
 Sounds like a girl who’s been around men and dating for a while.

 So what would you do?
 Leave answers in the comments before you read on.